Ridges in the Dark Energy Survey for cosmic trough identification: Discussion

 Our cross-validated bandwidth optimisation approach to kernel density estimation provides a data-driven and, via the Kullback-Leibler divergence, mathematically motivated way to perform ridge estimation.
 As with any approach that is data-driven, sanity checks should be performed to ensure physically plausible ridges.
 These derived ridges are, therefore, quite dependent on both the data quality of the DES Y1 survey and the shape assumptions in the density estimation, as well as on the distribution space being approximately symmetric and unimodal.
 In our approach, care should be taken when considering samples derived from heavy-tailed distributions, as the bandwidth optimisation can be prone to overestimation~\citep{silverman1986density}.

-For an easier dissemination of our results, both for verification and further analysis of this denoising approach to dark matter density maps, we also release a catalogue\footnote{[Link here]} of the ridges extracted from DES Y1 data.
+To encourage both verification and further analysis of this denoising approach to dark matter density maps, we release a catalogue\footnote{The data table is available at CDS via anonymous ftp to \texttt{cdsarc.u-strasbg.fr} (130.79.128.5) or via \href{http://cdsarc.u-strasbg.fr/viz-bin/qcat?J/MNRAS}{http://cdsarc.u-strasbg.fr/viz-bin/qcat?J/MNRAS}.} of the ridges extracted from DES Y1 data.